 Treatment is often with a cranioplasty.
 In contrast to other craniosynostoses, there is near normal IQ and no hydrocephalus.

 History and etymology

-The term is derived from the Latin words "skaphe" meaning a light boat and "kephale" meaning head and describes an elongated head resembling an inverted boat.
+The term is derived from the Ancient Greek words "skaphe" meaning a light boat and "kephale" meaning head and describes an elongated head resembling an inverted boat.